Cardinal-Robotics-2023/ExampleGit/documentation/download.md

-# How to download the repository
+# How to download this repository

 ## Requirements:
 * VSCode (Use the one installed through WIPLib)